 Unfortunately this information doesn’t help us determine the origin of Samuel Hayes, since we don’t know whether he married Elizabeth Braddy before or after they became neighbors on the Virginia-North Carolina border.
 As best we can determine, Elizabeth was born 1720 or later, which means that Samuel Hayes could have arrived in the area as a single man and married the daughter of his neighbor.
 If Samuel Hayes ever lived on the Virginia side of the border there is no mention on it in Isle of Wight or Southampton County records.

-This surely mixes up two different men named Samuel Hayes.
-There is no mention of Samuel Hayes in the records of Chowan or Bertie and he owned no land in the area that was not bought or granted after 1744.
+This clearly mixes up two different men named Samuel Hayes.
+There is a single mention of a Samuel Hayes in a 1724 Chowan road order, but no evidence that he was the same person.
+Indeed, he is not likely to have been the Samuel Hayes of Northampton who lived until 1796.
+There is no record of a Samuel Hayes owning land in Chowan or Bertie.
 That is, the Northampton records suggest that he arrived there after the area became Northampton County.
-Not to mention that, even if he were a baby in 1691, we would have to accept that he lived to be well over 100 and somehow avoided marriage, children, or land ownership until he was in his fifties.
+Not to mention that, even if he were a baby in 1697, we would have to accept that he lived to be well over 100 and somehow avoided marriage, children, or land ownership until he was in his fifties.
 Indeed, his presence in the Northampton militia records clearly tell us that he was born after 1700.

-Back to Samuel Hayes’ Deeds in Northampton County
+Returning to Samuel Hayes’ deeds in Northampton County…

 Three years later on 10 November 1766 he and his wife Elizabeth sold 118 acres of his second grant to William Webb of Isle of Wight.15 This was the first mention of a wife, apparently because a new clerk of court began to record dower releases in the deed books.
 But ten years later she was not mentioned when Samuel Hayes sold 30 acres of the same grant to Robert Parks.16 Throughout these transactions he used the same signature mark, resembling a large cursive “S”.

-Samuel Hayes remained on the Corduroy Creek land as his children began to appear in the records.
+Samuel Hayes remained on the Corduroy Creek/ Wildcat Swamp lands as his children began to appear in the records.
 Two sons, John and Samuel Jr., reached adulthood by the mid-1770s and began to appear on tax lists and in other records.
 A third son, Jesse Hayes, had left the area for Dobbs County about the same time.
 Sadly, by 1786 both his sons John and Samuel were dead, leaving infant grandchildren.

-In 1790 Samuel Hayes disposed of the bulk of his remaining land, selling almost 800 acres that he had owned for several decades in three transactions, still using his distinctive signature mark.19
+In 1790 Samuel Hayes disposed of the bulk of his remaining land, selling almost 800 acres that he had owned for several decades in three transactions, still using his distinctive signature mark.18

 His 1793 Will